vkbo/novelWriter/docs/source/project_structure.rst

 The title is by default centred on the page when exported.
 You can add more text to the page as you wish, like for instance the author's name and details.

-If you want an additional page inserted after the title page, starting on a fresh page, you can add ``[NEW PAGE]`` on a line by itself, and continue the text after it.
+If you want an additional page of text after the title page, starting on a fresh page, you can add ``[NEW PAGE]`` on a line by itself, and continue the text after it.
 This will insert a page break when the project is exported.